SiclaitGitHub/configure-ad/README.md

 A virtual machine (VM) on Microsoft Azure is a computing resource that uses software instead of a physical computer to run programs and deploy apps.
 Each VM instance can run its own operating system (OS), which means multiple VMs can run different operating systems on the same physical machine.

-- In Azure, Click on the "Virtual Machine" Icon.
+- In Azure, Click on the "Virtual Machine" icon.
 - Click on "Create".
 - Select "Azure Virtual Machine".
 - Select a "Resource Group".